TitasKu/help/docs/five-steps-to-success.md

 #### INTEMPT PLATFORM IS AVAILABLE ON DESKTOP BROWSERS ONLY ####

 Intempt Platform is available on desktop only using either Chrome or Firefox.
-If you navigate to the sign-up link above on mobile, you will be allowed to proceed, but we recommend a Desktop browser for the best experience.
+If you navigate to the sign-up link above on mobile, you will be allowed to proceed but we recommend a Desktop browser for the best experience.
-After you register, you will immediately receive access to the Playground Organization.
+After you register you will immediately receive access to the Playground Organization.
 You should create your own Organization that will house your data in Sources.

 ![img](image1.png)